Dhghomon/easy_rust/README.md

   |
 ```

 But for traits that you can automatically derive, you can put in as many as you like.
-Let's give `HoldsAString` seven traits in a single line.
+Let's give `HoldsAString` seven traits in a single line, just for fun, even though it only needs one.

 ```rust
 #[derive(Debug, PartialEq, Eq, Ord, PartialOrd, Hash, Clone)]